Fujifilm X-Pro1 vs Panasonic G80

 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X-Pro1 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro1 and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the X-Pro1 and the G80 have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-Pro1 and G80 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Panasonic G80 Manual.

 So how do things add up?
 Is the Fujifilm X-Pro1 better than the Panasonic G80 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.